hieuhoang018/vhome/README.md

 - RESTful API with JWT
 - Responsive UI
 - Type-safe with TypeScript
-- Database integration (e.g. PostgreSQL / MongoDB)
+- Database integration MongoDB
 - [Add more features here]

 ---

 ## 🖼️ Screenshots

-*(Add screenshots or GIFs here to showcase your app)*
+_(Add screenshots or GIFs here to showcase your app)_

 ---